 - Fifth Step: To start drilling, hold the tool against the vertical surface like a wall or column, and ON the trigger.
 You have to hold the bit at the same place till it digs completely.
 But note that, you shouldn’t apply too much force on the tool.
 Your duty is just to hold the tool in the right position straight.

-How to Use a Rotary Hammer on Horizontal Surfaces
+How to Use on Horizontal Surfaces

 It’s much easier to use your rotary tool on horizontal surfaces including ground or floors compared to use on vertical surfaces.
 Because you don’t need to hold the tool against the vertical wall or column.
-But here also you have to hold the tool straight securely.
+But here also you have to hold the tool straight and securely.

 However, here are the 05 steps on how you can use your rotary hammer on horizontal surfaces: